DaniloTorquato/FAST/README.md

 From the FAST directory, run the command:
     ```
-    python3 py/fast.py ../commons-cli/src/test FAST-pw
+    python3 py/prioritize.py -t ../commons-cli/src/test -a FAST-pw -o output
     ```

-After running FAST, a file containing the prioritized list of test cases should be created in `commons-cli/src/test/fast/prioritized.txt`.
+After running FAST, a file containing the prioritized list of test cases should be created in `./output/prioritized.txt`.